 Now for an admission: I used to be this manipulative person I’m talking about.

-I was the emotionally manipulative partner in every single one of my relationships and I didn’t even know it.
-It took breakup after breakup and eventually a divorce before I connected the dots that made me see the picture that I was the one causing all of my relationships to deteriorate.
+I was the emotionally manipulative partner in every single one of my relationships, and I didn’t even realize it.
+It took breakup after breakup and eventually a divorce before I connected the dots that made me see the bigger picture that I was the one causing all of my relationships to deteriorate.

-And it was the most healing time of my life.
+That was the beginning of my healing journey.
+In fact, it was the most healing time of my life.
 I learned how to get my own needs met instead of relying on my partner to do it for me.
-Sure, there was some loneliness, but the rewards for focusing on myself and honoring what I needed in me far outweighed any period of time where I was alone.

 If you’re in a relationship, ask yourself one question: